brenolf/polyjuice/doc/JSHINT.md

 # JSHint

-## Disregarded rules
+## Discarded rules
-These are the rules that are disregarded when assessing a `.jshintrc` file due to the lack of those rules in ESLint.
+These are the rules that are discarded when assessing a `.jshintrc` file due to the lack of those rules in ESLint.

 * `enforceall`
 * `maxerr`